Stirling and Dunfermline Railway: The Alva Railway

-The Alva Railway merged with the E&GR by Act of 23 June 1864, with effect from 31 July 1864.
+The Alva Railway merged with the E&GR by the Edinburgh and Glasgow and Alva Railways Amalgamation Act 1864 (27 & 28 Vict. c. lxxxi) of 23 June 1864, with effect from 31 July 1864.
 The line had a busy passenger service, nine daily departures in 1922 and 10 in 1949 with a late Saturdays-only service from Alloa to Alva and back.

 The Alva branch closed to passenger trains on 1 November 1954, but a general goods service continued until 1964, with company trains to Menstrie continuing until January 1965.

 Alloa docks enlarged

 In 1875, the NBR agreed to provide new sidings to the newly enlarged Alloa docks, but complications with the adaptation of the Alloa Coal Company's high level tramway delayed their connection for two years.

 The railway across the Forth

 The Alloa Railway was built to connect Alloa to the south via a bridge over the River Forth.
-The Company authorised to do this was acquired by the Caledonian Railway before it opened the line in 1885.
+The company authorised to do this was acquired by the Caledonian Railway before it opened the line in 1885.
 The line was connected to the North British Railway and used their station in Alloa.